diegoalmesp/ReactJs-Todo-Example/README.md

 # ReactJs Todo list Example

-this is a todo list made as an example for lessons on Angular Vs React Js
+This is a todo list made as an example for lessons on Angular Vs React Js.

+It uses a server with NodeJs and Express to store, update and delete data in a json file.

+#TODO

+- update to use Redux

 ## Install